 The Himalayas comprise three almost parallel ranges interspersed with large plateaus and valleys, some of which, like the Kashmir and Kullu valleys, are fertile, extensive and of great scenic beauty.
 Some of the highest peaks in the world are found in these ranges.
 The high altitudes admit travel only to a few passes, notably the Jelep La and Nathu La on the main Indo-Tibet trade route through the Chumbi Valley, north-east of Darjeeling and Shipki La in the Satluj valley, north-east of Kalpa (Kinnaur).
-The mountain wall extends over a distance of about 2,400 km with a varying depth of 240 to 320 km.
+The mountain wall extends over a distance of about 2,400 km with a varying width of 240 to 320 km.
 In the east, between India and Myanmar and India and Bangladesh, hill ranges are much lower.
 Garo, Khasi, Jaintia and Naga Hills, running almost east-west, join the chain to Mizo and Rkhine Hills running north-south.

 The plains of the Ganga and the Indus, about 2,400 km long and 240 to 320 km broad, are formed by basins of three distinct river systems - the Indus, the Ganga and the Brahmaputra.
 They are one of the world's greatest stretches of flat alluvium and also one of the most densely populated areas on the earth.
 Between the Yamuna at Delhi and the Bay of Bengal, nearly 1,600 km away, there is a drop of only 200 metres in elevation.